grnet/synnefo/docs/source/devguide.rst

 x_object_meta_*             Optional user defined metadata
 ==========================  ======================================

+Sharing metadata will only be returned if there is no ``until`` parameter defined.

 Extended replies may also include virtual directory markers in separate sections of the ``json`` or ``xml`` results.
 Virtual directory markers are only included when ``delimiter`` is explicitly set.
 They correspond to the substrings up to and including the first occurrence of the delimiter.
 In JSON results they appear as dictionaries with only a ``subdir`` key.
 In XML results they appear interleaved with ``<object>`` tags as ``<subdir name="..." />``.